 If you haven’t heard about lactation cookies, you’re missing out.
 Even women who aren’t concerned about their milk supply use these cookies as a great reason to indulge in something sweet.
 You’re dealing with a body that seems completely new while nourishing a baby who may not believe in sleeping through the night; you deserve at least one little indulgence each day.

-These cookies are made with foods believed to boost milk supply, including oats, flaxseed, and brewer’s yeast.
+These cookies are made with foods believed to boost milk supply fast, including oats, flaxseed, and brewer’s yeast.
 They also contain sugar and other standard ingredients for cookies.
 If you don’t like to bake or don’t have time to grocery shop and follow a recipe, you can buy lactation cookie mixes online and have them delivered to your door.
 (Click here for our favorite options to try!)

 Lactation cookies normally contain real foods that are safe for your entire family, including toddlers.
 If you prefer to prepare your own mix, you can find a variety of recipes online.